 With this new technology, the internet of things (IoT) will no longer be the IoT we know now.
 It will become the internet of smart things (IoST).
 Devices on the edge are contextually aware of their surroundings, making important decisions and allowing optimization to enable true edge computing.
 When people look back at 2021, they’ll see that’s really when smart devices at the edge took off.

 Have you begun your Ai and machine learning journey?
 If you are at the beginning stages or have been on this path for a while, ElectrifAi can meet you anywhere on your journey.
-Reach out to us today!
+Contact us today for a custom demo!